HaRshA10D/GitHubUserView/README.md

 A android application to view github user profile and explore repos.

 #### Dev environment
 The repo uses gradle for dependencies, please add the following lines to include the libraries in `build.gradle` file in app folder.
+We used dagger for dependency injection, retrofit for Api calls and RxJava for running network calls asynchronously.
 * Android studio `3.1.4`
 * Dagger `2.13`
 ```
 implementation 'com.google.dagger:dagger:2.13'
 annotationProcessor 'com.google.dagger:dagger-compiler:2.13'